 World Radio Day in the United Kingdom is marked, amongst other ways, by special broadcasts, debates and public discussions spotlighting the importance of radio.
 Schools and universities engage with interactive lessons focused on the history and value of radio broadcasting.
 The day is not confined to a particular date but typically matches the global observance on February 13th.
 This celebration serves to remind UK citizens the significance of this medium in shaping our society and maintaining communication with the wider world.

-Facts about World Radio Day
+Top 10 Facts for 2026 World Radio Day in the UK

 In the News and Trending in the UK for World Radio Day